cages/las-util-php/README.md

 Click 'upload'

   LAS-Util will:
-  - upload the file to las-util-flask/src/uploads
+  - upload the file to a local uploads directory
   - parse the version section and save it to the database

 Select the 'Display LAS Files' menu item.
 The uploaded file will have the most recent date.